 - Keep your broth warm at a low simmer while making the risotto.
 This helps the rice be cooked at the center.
 Never add cold broth to a risotto.

-- Be patient and stir constantly.
-Through the constant stirring, the grains rub against each other and release starch that helps the risotto thicken.
+- Be patient and stir every 30 seconds.
+Through regular stirring, the grains rub against each other and release starch that helps thicken the risotto.
 This takes time and patience but the final result is worth every minute!

 - Cook the rice al dente.
+The mistake most people make if cooking the rice until it's perfectly soft.
 Try the rice when the risotto looks like it has reached that final creamy consistency (after approx. 20 to 25 minutes if using Arborio rice).
 It should still have some bite while not being undercooked.
-If you prefer a soupier risotto, add another ladle of broth.

 Storage and reheating tips

-Risotto tastes best right after it's been made.
-If you happen to have leftovers, you can store them in the fridge for 3 to 4 days in an air-tight container (for this specific recipe).
+- Storage: Risotto tastes best right after it's been made.
+If you happen to have leftovers, you can store them in the fridge for up to 3 days in an airtight container.

-You can reheat the risotto in a saucepan or in the microwave.
-Add a splash of veggie broth or water to make it creamier as it thickens when it's refrigerated.
+- Reheating: You can reheat the risotto in a saucepan with a splash of water to make it creamier as it will thicken in the fridge.
+Cover it with a lid as the steam will help soften the rice.
 If reheating it in the microwave, cover the risotto with a plate to you turned upside down.

-You can also form little patties with cold risotto.
+- Reheating for kids (and adults): You can also form little patties with cold risotto.
 Heat a pan with olive oil and brown the patties until golden.
-They will become slightly crispy, which makes it even more delicious and is very appreciated by children.
+They will become slightly crispy, which makes it even more delicious and is highly appreciated by children.

-You can freeze butternut squash risotto for up to 3 months.
-However, it is not one of the most freezer-friendly dishes.
+- Freezing: Risotto in general does not freeze well.
 When defrosted and reheated the risotto may become soggy and the rice can remain hard.

 Join us!